Racing Lagoon: Music

 The game's soundtrack was composed by Noriko Matsueda, with a few tracks contributed by Takahito Eguchi; it was Eguchi's first compositional role.
 The music has been described as a jazz/techno fusion, with "fast-paced" music that includes live recordings of saxophones.

 Release

 Racing Lagoon was released on June 10, 1999 for the Sony PlayStation.
 The game managed to sell over 141,000 copies in Japan by the end of 1999.
-The soundtrack was released as an album on June 19, 1999 by DigiCube.
+The soundtrack was released as an album on June 19 the same year by DigiCube.
 The two-disc album features 62 tracks and covers a duration of 2:31:03.
 The game was re-released on March 20, 2002 for the PlayStation under the PS One Books line.

 In 2014, a Racing Lagoon event was held in Square Enix's mobile game Spirit Yankee Soul.
 Racing Lagoons scenario writer, Motomu Toriyama served as scenario director for the event.